ethereumgb/proxy-delegate/README.md

-# delegate-call-example
+# ProxyDelegate
-An example on how delegate call works
+An example on how to use delegate call